hackclub/hackclub/workshops/pixel_art_pad/README.md

   }
   ```

-After defining the draw() function, we should create an 'if' condition to check if the left mouse button is clicked.
-The following code checks if the left mouse button is pressed and returns the tile which is clicked :
+After defining the draw() function, we will create an 'if' condition to check whether the left mouse button is clicked or not:

 ```java
   if (mousePressed && mouseButton == LEFT)